---

 Container::DeleteJob.perform_now("container-1234")

-Assume that this job keeps throwing Timeout::Error
+Assume that this job keeps throwing `Timeout::Error` exception due to a network

-up to maximum 3 attempts.
+`Timeout::Error` exception occurs up to maximum 3 attempts.
+While retrying this

-Active Job will instrument enqueue_retry.active_job
+job, Active Job will instrument `enqueue_retry.active_job` hook along with the

-with the help of BackgroundJob::Logger.log
+something like this with the help of `BackgroundJob::Logger.log`.

 Container::DeleteJob (JID 770f4f2a-daa7-4c1e-be51-24adc04b4cb2) with arguments container-1234 will be retried again in 2s due to error 'Timeout::Error - Couldn't establish connection to cluster within 10s'.
 It is executed 1 times so far.